Shumakriss/drools-service/README.md

     * Complements a system with existing activity management because it incurs no additional data to manage
     * Can not manage long-running processes by itself
 * Not opinionated about task or process object definitions or their lifecycles
-    * Make any kind of object to represent activities (e.g. a "case")
+    * Make any kind of object to represent activities
+        * "case" and "activities"
+        * "users", "roles" and "permissions"
+        * "notifications" and "events"
     * Use any status you like for the object
 * Easily manage events